kalimero0411/fastakit/README.md

 ```

-- If `--orf` option is selected, each sequence will be divided into individual ORFs from a start to a stop codon in the current frame, or until the end of the sequence.
+- The `--orf` option divides each sequence into individual ORFs from a start to a stop codon in the current frame, or until the end of the sequence.
+- The `--frame` option can take multiple inputs of numbers 1-6 seperated by a comma, or number 0 which is equivilant to 1,2,3,4,5,6.
 - The `--translate` option applies to each ORF only if `--orf` is selected, otherwise it applies to the entire sequence in the current frame, regardless of start/stop codons.
 - The `--length_sort` option applies after ORFs are retrieved and/or sequences are translated.
 - If you want the reverse complement, use `--complement` and `--reverse_seq`.
 - The `--min_max_seq` option applies to the nucleic acid sequences.
 - The `--min_max_seq` option together with `--translate` applies the `--min_prot` option for the respective minimum protein size (i.e. (minimum / 3) - 1).
 - The `--check` option return exit code 0 if the FASTA file is single-line.
+- The `--mw` option calculates average protein molucular weight only if the sequences were translated, detects DNA/RNA sequences, and ouputs the ssDNA/sRNA and dsDNA/dsRNA average molecular weight seperated by a tab.